joedooley/sportport-active/wp-content/plugins/cloudflare/readme.txt

 *Added*

 * Added ability to automatically purge cache when a post is published, edited or deleted.
 (Thanks to brandomeniconi and mike503)
-* Added ability to work with Wordpress MU Domain Mapping plugin.
+* Added ability to work with WordPress MU Domain Mapping plugin.
 (Thanks to brandomeniconi)

 *Changed*